Loading...

 Calming Cat

-• Mental health and Wellbeing programme – helps children to talk about their feelings, thoughts and behaviours, as well as offering coping strategies.
+• Mental health and wellbeing programme – helps children to talk about their feelings as well as offering coping strategies.

 I’ve just come out of my meeting with the psychologist and class teacher.
 I just wanted to drop you a line to say what a positive experience it was.
 The psychologist was really wonderful.
 It’s quite a daunting thing to go to as a parent but made me feel very relaxed and she absolutely nailed listening without judgement.
 I felt heard and understood and I left feeling very confident that she will help us to identify how we can help our son.